Westfield Mt Gravatt

 Within the centre is Upper Mount Gravatt Post Shop and Garden City Library.
 Another notable feature of Garden City is the Town Square, which is an outdoor dining area featuring coffee shops, restaurants and an Event Cinemas complex.

-On 8 August 2022, the centre was renamed Westfield Mt Gravatt to better reflect its location, although the centre is not in the suburb of Mount Gravatt (which is approximately 2km to the north) but in the suburb of Upper Mount Gravatt.
+On 8 August 2022, the centre was renamed Westfield Mt Gravatt to better reflect its location, although the centre is not in the suburb of Mount Gravatt (which is approximately 2 km to the north) but in the suburb of Upper Mount Gravatt.

 History

-Garden City was constructed by Hooker Projects and pre-sold to the department store company David Jones Ltd in 1960.
-Opened on 1 October 1970, Garden City featured a 3 level David Jones department Store, a 2 level McDonnell and East department store, a 1 level Woolworths family store and a Brisbane City Council library.
+Garden City was constructed by Hooker Projects and pre-sold to the department store company David Jones in 1960.
+Opened on 1 October 1970, Garden City featured a three level David Jones department store, a two level McDonnell and East department store, a 1 level Woolworths family store and a Brisbane City Council library.
 One of the highlights of the opening day was a helicopter drop of a thousand ping pong balls some of which contained notes for prizes to be won.
 Thousands of shoppers ran through the car park on the northern side of the centre trying to catch a prize ball.

 Over the years there have been a number of changes and expansions to Garden City.
 Below is a brief summary of these changes.

 In 1980, an extension was added to the eastern end of the centre.
 This featured additional major and specialty stores.
 A food court was added to the centre adjacent to the main court in 1982.

 In 1986, an extension was added to the southern part of the 1980 extension.
 This new extension added a Super Kmart Hypermarket to the centre plus additional specialty stores.

 1990 brought a number of major store changes to the centre.
 The McDonnell and East department store closed due to the retailer going into receivership.
 Its space was split into two with the toy store Toys 'R' Us occupying one half and the Brisbane City Council library relocating to the other from its original space.
 Around this time, discount department store Venture closed due to the retailer going into receivership.
 Also, due to Coles-Myer retiring the Super Kmart concept, the store at Garden City was divided into a Kmart discount department store and Coles supermarket.